rolling-scopes/rsschool-docs/use-cases/add-task.md

 13. The "New Task" pop-up window hides from the page.

 ### Alternative Paths
 - In steps 4-11, The User can decide not to add the new task to the schedule.
+The User has some ways to close the pop-up window:
+    - click on the "backdrop" of the pop-up window ;
+    - click the iconic "X" button in the upper right corner;
-In this case, the User clicks the "Cancel" button.
-Then the "New Task" pop-up window hides from the page.
+    - click the "Cancel" button.
+- Then the "New Task" pop-up window hides from the page.

 ### Postconditions
 In case of the successfully adding task, the added task is shown in the schedule in the special place(s):